whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-25-Escape-Monthly-May-2015-Review.md

 <DL>
 <DT><a href="http://www.shopsalus.com/Bath-Bombs-s/27.htm">Salus Bath Bomb</a> - Mountain Mint</DT>
 <DD>Full Size 2 oz., $2.95</DD>
 <p>This scent is so refreshing and I could actually smell it as soon as I opened the box.
 It's about the same size as a golf ball.
-It not made with any coloring so it won't taint your tub, and it also includes great ingredients such as Organic Sunflower Oil, Cocoa Butter and Organic Shea Butter.
+It's not made with any coloring so it won't taint your tub, and it also includes great ingredients such as Organic Sunflower Oil, Cocoa Butter and Organic Shea Butter.
 I can’t wait to use it!</p>
 </DL>
 <center><img src='/images/EscapeMonthlyMay2015Skincare.jpg'></center>
 <DL>
-<DT>NAAWK - Adventure Ecopack SPF 30 Sunscreen Pouch</DT>
+<DT>NAAWK - <a href="http://www.naawk.com/sunscreen/adventure-eco-pack-spf-30.html">Adventure Ecopack SPF 30 Sunscreen Pouch</a></DT>
 <DD>Full Size 2oz., $4.99</DD>
 <p>The first thing I look in sunscreens is their ingredients and since this sunscreen does not have oxybenzone listed, I'm happy I'll be using this!
 At first I thought this was some sort of milk in one of those reusable drink pouches (I actually have a few that’s why I thought it was one of these).
 But the front label revealed it to be sunscreen -I was amazed.
 This is such a unique product and packaging, I’ll surely be using this in my next beach or hiking trip.</p>
 </DL>